meeshkan/unmock.github.io/docs/openapi.md

 ---
 id: openapi
-title: OpenAPI
+title: Using OpenAPI
-sidebar_label: OpenAPI
+sidebar_label: Using OpenAPI
 ---

 Unmock supports service descriptions in two different flavors of OpenAPI: vanilla OpenAPI and Lazy OpenAPI 3 (loas3).

-## Getting started
+## Your first OpenAPI Spec in Unmock

 There are three ways to incldue OpenAPI in an unmock project.